qinfeng-deriv/kubernetes-learning/lab3/README.md

 In this lab we are practising how to use helm to deploy `qinfengderiv/flask-app:2.0.0`.
 This is a continuum from lab2.

-## Overall flow of deploying to k8s using halem
+## Overall flow of deploying to k8s using helm

 Install helm first, if you haven't already.